AkaiiKitsune/tal-cardreader/README.md

 # Settings

 - using_smartcard (default : false)
-  _Reader type defaults to CardIO, if you want to use a SmartCard reader, set this to true_.
+  * _Reader type defaults to CardIO, if you want to use a SmartCard reader, set this to true._

 - read_cooldown (default : 20)
-  _Cooldown between each read attempt, a low value (below 15) can lead to game crashes, a high value (above 500) will break SmartCard readers_.
+  * _Cooldown between each read attempt, a low value (below 15) can lead to game crashes, a high value (above 500) will break SmartCard readers._